Hi Soma,

 From India, Mumbai

-Reducing the basic salary/wage of an individual to whom the Industrial Disputes Act applies, whether it affects his gross salary/wage or not will amount to a change in the conditions of his service and will amount to a violation of Section 9A of the Industrial Disputes Act.
+Reducing the basic salary/wage of an individual to whom the Industrial Disputes Act applies, whether it affects his gross salary/wage or not, will amount to a change in the conditions of his service and will constitute a violation of Section 9A of the Industrial Disputes Act.

 From India, Madras